PySCeS/pysces-documentation/source/userguide_doc.rst

 on; if not, :ref:`Installing-PySCeS` contains instructions on building and installing PySCeS.

-PySCeS is distributed under the PySCeS (BSD style) license and is made freely available as Open Source software.
-See ``LICENSE.txt`` for details.
+PySCeS is distributed under the PySCeS (BSD style) licence and is made freely available as Open Source software.
+See ``LICENCE.txt`` for details.

 The continued development of PySCeS depends, to a large degree, on support and feedback from Systems Biology community.